EliTheGingerCat/Bludast/README.md

 Install [Node.js and Node Package Manager](https://nodejs.org/en/download), then run `npm install`.

+Run `lune list` to see available scripts.

 **Moonwave**

 Use `moonwave dev` to view the site.

 See: https://github.com/evaera/moonwave/issues/163

+**Testing**

+Run `lune run test` and ensure there are no errors before making a pull request.